 Almost all bookies will offer some kind of enhancement when you join them, usually in the form of a free bet (see our free bets page for more details).
 Free bets allow you to try out a bookie without having to risk as much of your own cash as you otherwise would.

-The size of your first deposit, which is just like making any online purchase really, will depend on how much you want to bet, which might in turn depend on the free bet offer you are hoping to take advantage of.
-For instance if you are signing up to the Coral Bet £5, Get £20 Free Bet offer, you would probably just want to deposit a fiver to get things going.
+Depositing is just like buying anything online really, but the amount you deposit will depend on how much you want to bet, and might affect the free bet offer you are hoping to take advantage of.
+For instance, if you are signing up to a “Bet £5, get £20 Free Bet” offer, you would probably just want to deposit a fiver to get things going.

-Once you have some funds in your betting account, it’s time to actually place your first bet… let’s hope it’s a winner!
+Once you have some funds in your betting account, it’s time to actually place your first bet… and let’s hope it’s a winner!

 How to Place a Bet